Immix

 System events

-System events are always sent to Immix using a Input1 code of 9000.
+System events are always sent to Immix using an empty Input1 code.

 Hard disk readable / unreadable